 Conversations about Money

 Both partners need to feel that the contributions are fair and equitable, regardless of who is making more.
-There are tons of methods of doing this- some couples do a 50/50 split regardless of who makes what, while others contribute based on a percentage of each person’s income.
+There are many methods of doing this- some couples do a 50/50 split regardless of who makes what, while others contribute based on a percentage of each person’s income.

-Society Moves Forward
+Society Slowly Inches Forward

-As more and more female breadwinners stand up and say how proud they are to bring home that bacon, and more and more men say how proud they are to support their wives in other ways, this will change.
+As more and more female breadwinners stand up and say how proud they are to bring home that bacon and more and more men say how proud they are to support their wives in other ways, this will change.